silabs-bozont/ArduinoCore-zephyr/README.md

 cd ArduinoCore-zephyr
 ./extra/bootstrap.sh
 ```

+This will take care of installing `west`, the Zephyr build tool.
+It will then
+download all packages required for a Zephyr build in addition to the toolchains
-### Install the Zephyr SDK
+in the Zephyr SDK.
-Download and install the Zephyr SDK for your OS from [here](https://github.com/zephyrproject-rtos/sdk-ng/releases/tag/v0.16.8).

 > [!NOTE]
-> This core is validated for version v0.16.8.
+> This core is validated with version v0.17.0.
 Compatibility with later versions has not been tested yet.

 ### Build the Loader